nanoutils/nanoutils/docs/docs/methods.md

 ::: warning
 If a function accepts `3` parameters and you specify `2` of them in `partial`, it doesn't matter how many parameters you pass then as only first is passed to a given function

-This is the only different from arrow function
+This is the only different from arrow functions
 :::

 ## `partialRight`